Correct bounds on the Ising lace-expansion coefficients: Proofs of the main results

-where we have used \refeq{hyp2} to gain $\tilde G$ instead of $G$ for $y_2\ne o$ and $y_{j+1}\ne z_{j-1}$ for all $j=2,\dots,N-1$, due to the construction of lace edges (see also \refeq{cLdef}).
+where we have used \refeq{tildeGdef} to gain $\tilde G$ instead of $G$ for $y_2\ne o$ and $y_{j+1}\ne z_{j-1}$ for all $j=2,\dots,N-1$, due to the construction \refeq{cLdef} of lace edges: each $\tilde G$ (resp., $G$) in \refeq{pi0decompR:Nge2-step52bd} corresponds to a strict inequality (resp., an inequality) in \refeq{cLdef}.
 The empty product $\prod_{j=2}^0$ is regarded as 1 by convention, as always.
 As a result, we obtain

 hence